We are neither qualified – nor authorized – to discuss the relationship between any product we supply and cancer – and, we may add, rightly so.

 It’s virtually impossible for anyone to be too alkaline.
 I’m referring to urine pH.
 I went 100% raw, just fruits and veggies, with lots of ERW, and the highest my urine ever got was 7.5.
 It stayed there consistently.
 I know of lots of raw vegans who did the same with fresh juices (not necessarily the water) and they never got above 7.5 either.
 It is inconceivable that a meat-eater could get too alkaline.
 Common sense indicates to me that the pH strips insert is right, and what people think is ‘too alkaline’ is actually a chemical reaction to being dangerously acidic.

-I’ll leave it up to you scientists to figure out the chemistry of it, but being the layperson I am, I don’t accept that someone with cancer could possibly be ‘too alkaline’ from a healthy, alkalizing diet and high quality ERW.
+I’ll leave it up to you scientists to figure out the chemistry of it, but being the layperson I am, I don’t accept that someone with cancer could possibly be ‘too alkaline’ from a healthy, alkalizing diet and high-quality ERW.
 In the first place, the only people on a raw vegan diet are those who were already sick; they do the diet in an attempt to heal.
 So it cannot be said that the diet caused their cancer.
 Same with those who invest $4k in a machine – most do that because they’re sick.
-If they have cancer, they were ALREADY too acidic, THEN they switched water and/or diet.
+If they have cancer, they were ALREADY too acidic, THEN they switched to water and/or diet.

 Whatever happens to their chemistry at that point is a result of rapid change and rapid detox, most likely.
 Correlation doesn’t necessarily equal causation.

-Peggy Parker ML, it’s really important to remember a few things:
+Peggy Parker: ML, it’s really important to remember a few things:

 1) urine pH is dramatically and quickly influenced by the last thing you ate or drank.
 That’s why a 12 hour fast is so important.